 6. purchase food from farms in the surrounding area

-Whether it's weekly markets, farmers' markets, market hawkers, monthly organic fresh food boxes or community-supported agriculture: even in the big city, you have more and more options to get your organic food directly from farmers in your region (without long transportation routes and seasonal).
-This means you can both small businesses and the organic farmingbut also in general the Promoting the local economy.
+Whether Weekly market, farmers' markets, market hawkers, monthly organic fresh food boxes or solidarity-based agriculture: Even in the big city, you have more and more opportunities to get your organic food directly from farmers in your region (without long transportation routes and seasonal).

 This not only makes your life in the city more sustainable - you also automatically eat from fresher and healthier products.
 The direct connection to the producers also creates a greater appreciation for the quality and effort involved in growing really good fruit and vegetables.